gabrielscaranello/dotfiles.old/README.md

 | Gnome Apps          | Baobab, Calculator, Calendar, Contacts, Disks, EOG, Evince, File Roller, Font Viewer, Nautilus, Software (with pacman support), System Monitor, Tweaks |
 | Other Apps          | Flameshot, Piper, VLC                                                                                                                                  |

+### Why I use Gnome DE?

+Among numerous options for window management, such as BSPWM, Hyprland and others.
+Why did I choose to use Gnome?
+Simply for personal taste.
+I admire WMs, but Gnome has everything I need for my day to day and I feel productive with it.
+This is my opinion at the moment, but that may change in the future, I'm very interested in Hyprland. 🫣

 ## Usage

 The actions below assume that you already have Arch Linux installed and logged in with your username.

 All scripts run from a Makefile file